devinekask/development-expert-f19/README.md

 This course is the finalizing technical / coding course at Devine.
 This course teaches you the basic principles and frameworks to get started with alternative ways of interaction (aka non keyboard / mouse interaction).

+You'll get 4 weeks of new topics (Arduino, WebGL, Communication and AI), followed by a hackathon and a 5 week personal project.

 ## Week 1 Arduino

 Get basic knowledge of electrical circuits.
 Program basic Arduino sketches, interacting with different inputs and outputs.
 Leverage javascript applications using firmata with Johnny Five and Electron JS.